 - conducting annual training sessions to refresh employees’ familiarity with the Code;

-- distributing copies of the Code annually via e-mail to each employee with a reminder that each employee is responsible for reading, understanding and complying with the Code and must reply to such e-mail acknowledging the same;
+- distributing copies of the Code annually via e-mail to each employee of the Company with a reminder that each employee is responsible for reading, understanding and complying with the Code and that each employee must reply to such e-mail attaching the signed acknowledgement evidencing the same;

 - otherwise promoting an atmosphere of responsible and ethical conduct.

 Your most immediate resource for any matter related to the Code is your supervisor.
-He or she may have the information you need, or may be able to refer the question to another appropriate source.
+They may have the information you need or may be able to refer the question to another appropriate source.
 There may, however, be times when you prefer not to go to your supervisor.
-In these instances, you should feel free to discuss your concern with the Compliance Officer.
-If you are uncomfortable speaking with the Compliance Officer because he or she works in your department or is one of your supervisors, please contact the Chief Executive Officer.
+In these instances, you should feel free to discuss your concerns with the Compliance Officer.
+If you are uncomfortable speaking with the Compliance Officer because she works in your department or is one of your supervisors, please contact the Chief Executive Officer.

 A toll-free compliance hotline and online reporting program are also available to those who wish to ask questions about the Company’s policy, seek guidance on specific situations, submit concerns regarding questionable accounting or auditing matters or report violations of the Code.
-You may call the toll-free number or use the online reporting program anonymously if you prefer (the toll-free number is not equipped with caller identification), although the Compliance Officer will be unable to obtain follow-up details from you that may be necessary to investigate the matter.
+If you prefer to remain anonymous, you may call the toll-free number, which is not equipped with caller identification, or use the online reporting program.
+However, if information is provided via either anonymous reporting mechanism, the Compliance Officer may be unable to obtain follow-up details from you, or in general, that may be necessary to fully investigate the matter.
 Whether you identify yourself or remain anonymous, your contact with the toll-free compliance hotline or use of the online reporting program will be kept strictly confidential to the extent reasonably possible within the objectives of the Code.
 You may contact the toll-free compliance hotline or access the online reporting program using the information below:

 Clarifying Questions and Concerns; Reporting Possible Violations

-If you encounter a situation or are considering a course of action and its appropriateness is unclear, discuss the matter promptly with your supervisor or the Compliance Officer; even the appearance of impropriety can be very damaging and should be avoided.
+If you encounter a situation or are considering a course of action and its appropriateness is unclear, you should promptly discuss the matter with your supervisor or with the Compliance Officer because even perceived impropriety can be very damaging and should be avoided.

-If you are aware of a suspected or actual violation of Code standards by others, you have a responsibility to report it.
-You are expected to promptly provide a compliance resource with a specific description of the violation that you believe has occurred, including any information you have about the persons involved and the time of the violation.
+If you are aware of a suspected or actual violation of any Code standard by another employee, officer or director of the Company, you have a responsibility to fully and accurately report the situation to the Company.
+You are expected to promptly provide a specific description of the violation that you believe has occurred, including any information you have about the persons involved and the time and date of the alleged violation.
 Whether you choose to speak with your supervisor or the Compliance Officer, you should do so without fear of any form of retaliation.
-We will take prompt disciplinary action against any employee who retaliates against you, up to and including termination of employment.
+We will take prompt disciplinary action against any employee who retaliates against you, up to, and including, termination of employment.

-Supervisors must promptly report any complaints or observations of Code violations to the Compliance Officer.
+Supervisors must promptly report any complaints received or observations of Code violations to the Compliance Officer.
 If you believe your supervisor has not taken appropriate action, you should contact the Compliance Officer directly.
 The Compliance Officer will investigate all reported possible Code violations promptly and with the highest degree of confidentiality that is possible under the specific circumstances.
 Neither you nor your supervisor may conduct any preliminary investigation, unless authorized to do so by the Compliance Officer.
-Your cooperation in the investigation will be expected.
-As needed, the Compliance Officer will consult with, the Human Resources department, outside legal counsel and/or the Audit Committee of the Board of Directors.
+Your cooperation in the investigation will be expected, unless you filed your report anonymously.
+As needed during the regular course of investigating any reported Code violation, the Compliance Officer may consult with the Human Resources department, outside legal counsel and/or the Audit Committee.
 It is our policy to employ a fair process by which to determine violations of the Code.

-With respect to any complaints or observations of Code violations, including, but not limited to matters that may involve accounting, internal accounting controls and auditing concerns, the Compliance Officer shall promptly inform the chair of the Audit Committee, and the Audit Committee or such other persons as the Audit Committee determines to be appropriate under the circumstances shall be responsible for supervising and overseeing the inquiry and any investigation that is undertaken.
-In addition, any matters involving accounting, internal accounting controls and auditing concerns that are reported via the toll-free compliance hotline or online reporting program shall be routed to both the Compliance Officer and the Audit Committee.
+With respect to any complaints received or observations of Code violations that may involve accounting, internal accounting controls or auditing concerns, the Compliance Officer shall promptly inform the chair of the Audit Committee, and the Audit Committee or such other persons as the Audit Committee may designate to be appropriate under the circumstances shall be responsible for supervising and overseeing the inquiry and any investigation that is undertaken.
+In addition, any matters involving accounting, internal accounting controls or auditing concerns that are reported via the toll-free compliance hotline or online reporting program shall be routed to both the Compliance Officer and the chair of the Audit Committee.

-If any investigation indicates that a violation of the Code has probably occurred, we will take such action as we believe to be appropriate under the circumstances.
-If we determine that an employee is responsible for a Code violation, he or she will be subject to disciplinary action up to, and including, termination of employment and, in appropriate cases, civil legal action or referral for regulatory or criminal prosecution.
+If any investigation indicates that a violation of the Code has likely occurred, we will take such action as we believe to be appropriate under the circumstances.
+If we determine that an employee is responsible for a Code violation, they will be subject to disciplinary action up to, and including, termination of employment and, in appropriate cases, civil legal action or referral for regulatory or criminal prosecution.
 Appropriate action may also be taken to deter any future Code violations.